oppia/oppia-web-developer-docs/Launching-new-features.md

 - Each feature flag has multiple *rules*, its value changes to the value specified in the first rule that is matched.
 If no rule is matched, its value remains default.
 - Each rule has multiple *filters*, and a rule is matched only when all of its filters are matched.
 - Each filter describes a scenario.
-There are multiple types of filters (like `server mode` and `client type`) which can be used in combination with each other to describe various scenarios (like `server mode = dev OR server mode = test`).
+There are multiple types of filters (like `platform type` and `app version`) which can be used in combination with each other to describe various scenarios (like `platform type = Web OR platform type = Android`).
 - Each filter can have multiple conditions, and a filter is matched if any of the conditions specified in the rule are matched.

-For example, if we want a feature flag to be enabled only on Chrome + Firefox, we can configure the flag's rules/filters as shown below.
+For example, if we want a feature flag to be enabled on Web, we can configure the flag's rules/filters as shown below.

 ![Example feature setting](images/adminPageFeatureFlagSettings.png)